remix-run/react-router/docs/routers/create-browser-router.md

 - `match.resolve` - An async function that will resolve any `route.lazy` implementations and execute the route's handler (if necessary), returning a `HandlerResult`
   - You should call `match.resolve` for _all_ matches every time to ensure that all lazy routes are properly resolved
-  - This does not mean you're calling the loader/action (the "handler") - resolve will only call the handler internally if needed and if you don['t pass your own `handlerOverride` function parameter
+  - This does not mean you're calling the loader/action (the "handler") - resolve will only call the handler internally if needed and if you don't pass your own `handlerOverride` function parameter
   - See the examples below for how to implement custom handler execution via `match.resolve`
-- `match.shouldLoad` - A boolean value indicating whether this route handler needs go be called in this pass
+- `match.shouldLoad` - A boolean value indicating whether this route handler needs to be called in this pass
   - This array always includes _all_ matched routes even when only _some_ route handlers need to be called so that things like middleware can be implemented
   - This is usually only needed if you are skipping the route handler entirely and implementing custom handler logic - since it lets you determine if that custom logic should run for this route or not
   - For example: